Shelby Mustang: 1967 Shelby GT350 and 1968 Cobra GT350

 The 1967 redesign made for a heavier Mustang, along with a longer, fiberglass hood, and new front and rear fascias.
 The design of the original 1965 version was evident, but these styling upgrades gave the car a more aggressive appearance and achieved Carroll Shelby's goal of differentiating his car from the Mustang on which it was based.
 The separate high-beam headlamps in the grille added more character, while a thin, chrome front bumper sat below a mesh grille with the classic "Shelby GT350" logo in place (except for the very early cars).
 The small hood scoop was there to deliver fresh air to the engine.
 Shelby also included new, horizontal sequential taillights (sourced from a '67 Cougar in 1967 and a '65 Thunderbird in 1968) and an integrated Kamm-type rear spoiler.
 Functional rear brake-cooling scoops adorned the rear quarter panels.
 Ten-spoke, fifteen-inch, cast-aluminum rims were the wheel choice with Goodyear white-lettered radials.

 The GT350 was available with air conditioning and an AM/FM radio.
 The steering wheel was a wood-rimmed and satin-trimmed design with the classic Shelby logo in the center.
 Behind this wheel was a very classy-looking set of gauges.
-A 140-mph speedometer and a whopping 8,000-rpm tachometer were joined along with a smaller analog clock, fuel level, water temperature, and oil pressure gauges.
+A 140-mph speedometer and a 8,000-rpm tachometer were joined along with a smaller analog clock, fuel level, water temperature, and oil pressure gauges.